Alder Grange School

 Alder Grange School is a secondary school and sixth form located in the east Lancashire town of Rawtenstall, England.

 Facilities

 The school's sporting facilities include a gymnasium, a 3G pitch with astroturf, and Alder Grange Sports Centre - a fitness room with sports hall.
 The sports hall opened in 2008 which includes various facilities which include badminton courts, table tennis tables, outdoor football space and basketball courts.

-Elsewhere, the school has one cafeteria, three science labs, two specialised technology rooms including a kitchen for food technology, a music room and one IT suite.
+Elsewhere, the school has one cafeteria, five science labs, four specialised technology rooms including a kitchen for food technology, a music room and one IT suite.

 The school is closely linked to school technology provider Promethean and has taken part in trials of new products, as well as frequently using current ones in day-to-day lessons.
-Many products that were tested were the Promethean ActivBoard pens and ActiVote units.
-At this current moment of time, Alder Grange have stopped taking part in trials for Promethean however, they still utilise their equipment in the classroom.

 Awards and status

-It previously held special school status as a Technology College (since 1993) and a second award in Applied Learning.
-In 2007 it was designated a High Performing Special School.
-The special school programme ended in 2013.
-However, in late 2019, Alder Grange received a Special School recognition award.
+It previously held specialist school status as a Technology College (since 1993) and a second award in Applied Learning.
+In 2007 it was designated a High Performing Specialist School.
+The specialist school programme ended in 2013.